My Mountain Log

 Clarendon Way, 24 mile walk from Salisbury Cathedral to Winchester Cathedral (plus extra couple of miles for getting lost).

 Sat 24 July 2010 Not applicable, just a day walk Scenic country walk Making it to the Black Boy!
-Photos are here.

 Adam, Ian, Dave, Steve and I make our way to Aviemore for some walking/climbing in the Cairngorms.
 Adam and Ian drive after we meet up by way of some convoluted logistics.
 Wed 17 Feb - Sun 21 Feb 2010 Aviemore Bunkhouse Thur - Steve, Adam and I for this (Dave and Ian were climbing elsewhere): Navigated a very icy road to the car park just short of Achlean, followed by an eight hour round trip to ascend Mullach Clach a Bhlair (1019m)